DmiProps/go-leetcode/README.md

-# solution-leetcode
+# go-leetcode
-Solve problems of Leetcode.
+Solve problems of Leetcode on Go.